MuchiriAndrew/RPG-Game/README.md

 ## Overview
-The Game Allows you to select a hero character and the game will choose a random enemy With precise character selection and just a bit of luck you can beat evil villains!!
+The Game Allows you to select a hero character and the game will choose a random enemy

+With precise character selection and just a bit of luck you can beat some evil villains!!